Salma2018170/automationtask-robusta/README.md

 # QC Technical Task

 This repository contains the solutions for the QC Technical Task provided by Robusta.
-The task is divided into three main parts: Test Design, Bug Reporting, and Test Automation.
+The task is divided into two main parts: Test Design, Bug Reporting, and Test Automation.

 ## Overview